-Severance Arrangement for Dr. Hruby
+Severance Arrangement for Dennis E. Hruby

-The following table and footnotes describe and quantify the potential payments upon termination or change in control for Dr. Hruby, assuming that termination or change-in-control was effective as of December 31, 2007:
+The following table and footnotes describe and quantify the potential payments upon termination, change in control for Dr. Hruby or in the event that his contract is not renewed, assuming that termination, change-in-control or non-renewal was effective as of December 31, 2008:

-Dr. Dennis E. Hruby Comp mination by the any without cause the officer for good cause) 7 Termination upon death or disability Compar nination by the ny due to a change in control Aggregate monthly cash payments \$ 500,000 \$ \$ 500,000 Lump sum cash payment Value of accelerated stock options 549,270 549,270 Total \$ 1,049,270 \$ \$ 1,049,270
+Dr. Dennis E. Hruby Compan (or by good cau Com ination by the ny without cause r the officer for use) [or failure of pany to renew contract] rmination upon death or disability Co mination by the mpany due to a ange in control Aggregate monthly cash payments \$ 500,000 \$ \$ 500,000 Lump sum cash payment - - Value of accelerated stock options 488,241 488,241 Total \$ 988,241 \$ \$ 988,241 25

-Pursuant to Dr. Hruby's current employment agreement (which was effective as of January 22, 2007), the following termination and change in control-related circumstances would trigger payments or the provision of other benefits:
+Pursuant to Dr. Hruby's employment agreement, the following termination and change in control-related circumstances would trigger payments or the provision of other benefits:

-- Termination by the Company without cause or by Dr. Hruby for good reason. - Termination by the Company within 90 days of the occurrence of a change in control (other than for cause) - Termination by the Company for cause or by Dr. Hruby without good reason. - Termination by the Company based on Dr. Hruby's death or total disability.
+- Termination by the Company without cause or by Dr. Hruby for good reason. - Termination by the Company within 90 days of the occurrence of a change in control (other than for cause) - Termination by the Company for cause or by Dr. Hruby without good reason. - Termination by the Company based on Dr. Hruby's death or total disability. - Failure by the Company to renew the employment agreement at the end of its term.